DFE-Digital/get-into-teaching-app/app/views/content/tips-on-applying-for-teacher-training.md

 * transferable skills
 * academic skills

-Your referee will aslo be asked if they know of any reason why you should not work with children.
+Your referee will also be asked if they know of any reason why you should not work with children.

 Ideal referees could include: